 - Do NOT use the tool if the trigger or any safety guard or mechanism is not installed or is not operating correctly - have the tool inspected and repaired at an authorised service centre before using it again. - Fully understand how to safely operate the tool and the various attachments to avoid "kick-back" or other hazards.
-See Operation. - Always hold the tool firmly with both hands during operation.
-Always use the tool handles, straps etc.
+See [Chainsaw Operation](#). - Always hold the tool firmly with both hands during operation.
+Always use the tool handles, straps etc. - Do NOT use the tool for purposes it is not designed for.